empicano/whatsapp-analyzer/README.md

 # Introduction

 Whatsapp-Analyzer is a statistical analysis tool for Whatsapp chats.
-Using Matplotlib, it generates various plots showing, for example, the average number of words the chat participants write per message.
-For the analysis it works on chat files, which can be exported from Whatsapp.
-These are some the plots it produces when analyzing a group chat of mine:
+Using Matplotlib, it generates various plots showing, for example, the average number of words chat participants write per message.
+For the analysis it works on the chat files that can be exported from Whatsapp.
+Below you can see a selection of plots it produces when analyzing a group chat of mine:

 ![example](example.png)